My Life (Billy Joel song)

 "My Life" is a song by Billy Joel that first appeared on his 1978 album 52nd Street.
 A single version was released in the fall of 1978 and reached No. 2 on the U.S. adult contemporary chart.
 Early the next year, it peaked at No. 3 on the Billboard Hot 100.

-A cover of this song was used as the theme song for the situation comedy TV series, Bosom Buddies.

 Musical structure

-The song begins with drums, electric bass, and a left-hand piano part, followed by a keyboard riff in the right hand.
+The song begins with drums, bass guitar, and a left-hand piano part, followed by a keyboard riff in the right hand.
 The riff is also used as a fill between verse and chorus sections and is also played at the end.
 The section order is intro-verse-fill-chorus-bridge-v-f-c-b-solo-c-outro.

-Chicago members Peter Cetera and Donnie Dacus performed the backing vocals and sang along with Joel during the bridge and in the outro ("Keep it to yourself, it's my life").
+Chicago members Peter Cetera and Donnie Dacus perform the backing vocals and sing along with Joel during the bridge and in the outro ("Keep it to yourself, it's my life").

 Reception

 Billboard described "My Life" as "an infectious uptempo tune guaranteeing a good mood for the listener".
 Cash Box said that the "jumpy, upfront beat, keyboards, and acoustic guitar lines back Joel's strong singing" and praised the "musical and lyrical hooks".
 Record World called it a "Top 40 & adult [oriented rock] natural".